Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 * Tested upto version 5.3 beta, currently everything works as normal.
 Update the rooms to show some new rooms.

+= 1.4.8 =

+* Removal of certain rooms and addition of newer ones as requested.

+= 1.4.9 =

+* Renamed the plugin.

 == Social Sites ==